julianwaas05/julianwaas05/README.md

-- 👋 Hi, I’m @julianwaas05
+- 👋 Hi, I’m Julian and I’m 20 years old
-- 👀 I’m interested in astrophysics / aerospace engineering / coding
+- my interests are in astrophysics / aerospace engineering / coding and other science related fields
-- 🌱 I’m currently learning python & java
-- 💞️ I’m looking to collaborate on sth exciting or knowledgeable
-- 📫 How to reach me: via mail
-- ⚡ Fun fact: I´m 19 yrs old
-- currently studying computational physics at university of Hamburg
+- currently studying computational physics at the university of Hamburg

 <!---
 julianwaas05/julianwaas05 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.